infosimples/anti_captcha/README.md

   identify the website in which the CAPTCHA is found and the minimum score (0.3, 0.5 or 0.7) you desire.

+  **It's strongly recommended to use a minimum score of 0.3 as higher scores are extremely rare.**

   ```ruby
   options = {
     website_key: 'xyz',